jonderwaater/smoothify/README.md

 ````bash
 $ smoothen
 ````
 Your original activity will be replaced automatically.
+(Update 24.04.2017: changed permissions by Strava broke the functionality of this python program.
+Use the [web interface](https://smoothify.herokuapp.com/) and delete the activity on Strava before clicking the upload button on Smoothify to replace your activity.)

 In the directory where you run smoothen the following files are created:
 [Activity id].gpx           - the gpx file of your original activity